-If you're not already a member of the Center for the Arts, you can join now at the Associate Artist level that is half of the lowest fee that other members pay.If you are a CFA member, just work up a proposal of what your solo or group exhibit would be (for example, a theme or just general work).
+If you're not a member of the Center for the Arts, you can join now at the Associate Artist level which is half of the lowest fee that other members pay.If you are a CFA member, just work up an idea of what your solo or group exhibit would be (for example, a theme or most recent work or a particular medium, method, substrate or presentation).
 Then download our Micro Gallery Application.
 All of the details are on that form.
 Fill it out and send it to the VAG Committee.
 Thank you for considering sharing your work with us at a Micro Gallery!

 What focal length lens should you use to photograph your art?

 The two images below illustrate how your photograph is affected by the focal length of your camera lens.
 The model didn't move and nothing was changed except the focal length and distance between the lens and the subject.
 The shorter 20mm lens distorts the subject especially at the close distance that you would use to photograph your work.
 The longer 200mm lens is a better choice for the model and your artwork.
 Both images are Copyright photographer Dan Vojtěch and published here with his permission.
 More examples of focal length effects, and Dan's outstanding photography.

 What is a "gray card" and why is it important when photographing art?
 You can buy a cardboard or laminated plastic card that has been coated with a specific shade of gray that reflects a specific amount of light falling onto it that is midway between the lightest and darkest tones that your camera can use.
 The two primary purposes are to 1. help your camera's light meter determine accurate exposure for your artwork, and other subjects that reflect light, and 2. serve as a reference for accurate color.